');

 About New Chicago, IN

-New Chicago is a small community in Indiana with a population of 2,348 residents.
-The median household income is $54,700 per year, which is near the national average.
-The median age in New Chicago is 30.4 years.
+New Chicago is a small town located in Indiana with a population of 2,348 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,700 per year, which is 27% below the national median of $75,149.
+The median age of 30.4 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in New Chicago, IN